saleor/saleor-docs/docs/api-process/check-out.md

 - `payment` - represents the newly created payment object

-- `errors` - list of errors that could occur during mutation execution
+- `errors` - list of errors that may occur during mutation execution

 In the example below, we're creating a new Braintree payment for our checkout: